AnshulPundhir/AnshulPundhir.github.io/index.md

 ## About

 I am a Ph.D. student in Computer Science and Engineering department at Indian Institute of technology, Roorkee.
-I have joined PhD in Dec,2019 under supervision of Prof.[Balasubramanian Raman](https://balarsgroup.github.io/).
+I have joined PhD in Dec, 2019 under supervision of Prof. [Balasubramanian Raman](https://balarsgroup.github.io/).
 Before joining Ph.D., I have completed my bachelor's and master's degree from [Dayalbagh Educational Institute, Agra](https://www.dei.ac.in/dei/).

 ## Education